Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Experimental Results

 \section{Experimental Results}

 This section evaluates the uJSCC scheme's performance in an AWGN channel, assuming perfect channel knowledge at both the transmitter and receiver.
-Benchmark schemes ME$_1$, ME$_2$, and TE JSCC are assessed, as detailed in Section \ref{subsec:Benchmark Schemes}.
-The task of image reconstruction is quantified using peak SNR (PSNR) and the structural similarity index measure (SSIM) \cite{hore2010image}, with modulation schemes of BPSK, 4QAM, 16QAM, 64QAM, and 256QAM across modulation orders $K = 5$, where $m_1 = 2$, $m_2 = 4$, $m_3 = 16$, $m_4 = 64$, and $m_5 = 256$.
+The task of image reconstruction is quantified using peak SNR (PSNR) and the structural similarity index measure (SSIM) \cite{hore2010image}, with modulation schemes of BPSK, 4QAM, 16QAM, 64QAM, and 256QAM across modulation orders $K = 5$.
+The benchmark schemes under consideration are listed as follows: \begin{itemize} \item \textbf{ME$_1$}, \textbf{ME$_2$}, and \textbf{TE JSCC}: These are detailed in Section \ref{subsec:Benchmark Schemes}. \item \textbf{DeepJSCC-Q} \cite{tung2022deepjscc}: It utilizes fixed 2-dimensional codewords based on a predefined constellation map, and its ME$_1$ variant is also included as a benchmark.
+Both use the same neural network structure as uJSCC for a fair comparison. \item \textbf{SSCC}: It combines better portable graphics (BPG) \cite{bpg} for source coding with low-density parity check (LDPC) \cite{gallager1962low} for channel coding, while maintaining the same number of channel uses as uJSCC.
+According to the IEEE 802.11ad standard, an LDPC block length of $672$ bits is used with code rates of $1/2$, $2/3$, and $3/4$. \end{itemize}

 The NN structure for the proposed model, for sizes $N = 256$ and $N = 1024$, is detailed in TABLE \ref{tab:NN structure}.
-Below, the notation used within this table is clarified: \begin{itemize} \item $\mathrm{Conv}(c_{in}, c_{out}, f, s, p)$: Represents a 2D convolutional layer with input channel $c_{in}$, output channel $c_{out}$, kernel size $f$, stride $s$, and padding $p$. \item $\mathrm{T{-}Conv}(c_{in}, c_{out}, f, s, p)$: A 2D transpose convolutional layer, parameterized similarly to the $\mathrm{Conv}$ layer. \item $\mathrm{Res}(c)$ and $\mathrm{T{-}Res}(c)$: Indicate a residual layer \cite{he2016deep} and transpose residual layer, respectively, each preserving the input data's dimensions. \item $\mathrm{Reshape}$: Used for reordering dimensions and altering dimensions via merging or splitting. \item $\mathrm{ReLU}$ and $\mathrm{Tanh}$: Activation functions using rectified linear unit and hyperbolic tangent functions, respectively. \end{itemize}
+Below, the notation used within the table is clarified: \begin{itemize} \item $\mathrm{Conv}(c_{in}, c_{out}, f, s, p)$: Represents a 2D convolutional layer with input channel $c_{in}$, output channel $c_{out}$, kernel size $f$, stride $s$, and padding $p$. \item $\mathrm{T{-}Conv}(c_{in}, c_{out}, f, s, p)$: A 2D transpose convolutional layer, parameterized similarly to the $\mathrm{Conv}$ layer. \item $\mathrm{Res}(c)$ and $\mathrm{T{-}Res}(c)$: Indicate a residual layer \cite{he2016deep} and transpose residual layer, respectively, each preserving the input data's dimensions and utilizing S-BN layers. \item $\mathrm{Reshape}$: Used for reordering dimensions and altering dimensions via merging or splitting. \item $\mathrm{ReLU}$ and $\mathrm{Tanh}$: Activation functions using rectified linear unit and hyperbolic tangent functions, respectively. \end{itemize}